 False.
 The fact that elephants are habituated to humans does not mean they are even semi-domesticated.
 Like with big cats and other wildlife, the process of domestication involves the selection of specific characteristics in an animal and breeding with those individuals that display those characteristics.
 This may take many generations and even involves genetic changes over time.

 This is why captive elephants need to go through this cruel and painful process of breaking their will to accept human control, and this is why they often develop behavioural problems.
 They are WILDLIFE – NOT ENTERTAINERS.

 Myth: Elephant interactions are safe to both handlers and visitors.

 False.
 Between 2001-2015 in South Africa alone, 17 attacks by captive/managed elephants were reported, resulting in six deaths and 11 injuries (NSPCA).

 So, whether elephants in captivity are used for riding or to walk with while holding their trunk, they ALWAYS have endured a period of training, i.e. breaking their spirit, which often happens in a dedicated elephant training facility.
 This alone should be enough reason to say NO to any hands-on elephant interactions.

 If you want to have a responsible and more natural elephant experience, then please visit one of the many private game reserves or national parks, like Addo Elephant Park, where you can have close-up, but hands-off encounters.
-Most private game reserves and national parks in South Africa offer game drives and some even walks to day visitors.
+Most private game reserves and national parks in South Africa offer game drives, and some even walk to day visitors.
 On the Garden Route, you can even enjoy elephant viewing on horseback.
 Support #HandsOffOurWildlife encounters!